rbind/blog.jemu.name/content/posts/2017/2017-07-21-the-bottomless-pit-of-educational-youtube/index.md

 - [DeepSkyVideos][deepsky]: Astronomy!
 Everybody thinks it's cool, some people actually know stuff about it, and this channel is where the two groups can intersect.
 - [Objectivity][objectivity]: Treasured historical artifacts with interesting histories and/or great importance to science.
 It's really neat to see things like original manuscripts by famous mathematicians in real life(ish).
-- [PeriodicVideos][periodic]: A lovely chemistry professor talks about pretty every element.
+- [PeriodicVideos][periodic]: A lovely chemistry professor talks about pretty much every element.
 I'm not big into chemistry, but it's still pretty cool.

 ## More Math Channels